Jessie Buckley: 2016–present: Screen career and breakthrough

 In 2021, Buckley starred as the younger version of Leda Caruso in Maggie Gyllenhaal's feature directorial debut The Lost Daughter, with Olivia Colman portraying the character's older counterpart.
 The film began a theatrical limited release in the United States on 17 December 2021, prior to streaming on Netflix at the end of the month.
 It received acclaim from critics.
 Critic Ty Burr believed that Buckley was a "revelation" in the film.
 For her performance, Buckley won a Gotham Independent Film Award for Outstanding Supporting Performance, and was nominated for a BAFTA Award for Best Actress in a Supporting Role.
 She also received her first Academy Award nomination for Best Supporting Actress at the 94th Academy Awards.

 Buckley was approached by Eddie Redmayne to star alongside him, as Sally Bowles, in a revival of the musical Cabaret.
-The production opened in the West End in November 2021, and she received the Olivier Award for Best Actress in a Musical in 2022 for her performance.
+The production opened to rave reviews in the West End in November 2021, winning Best Musical Revival and Buckley's own as Best Actress at the 2022 Olivier Awards.
+David Benedict, writing for Variety wrote that Buckley played Bowles "with astonishing fierceness."
+Nick Curtis, theatre critic for the Evening Standard, described Buckley as "a powerhouse of emotion".

 On 15 April 2022, Buckley and former Suede guitarist Bernard Butler released "The Eagle & The Dove", the lead single from their collaborative album.
 For All Our Days That Tear the Heart was released on 17 June 2022.
 It debuted at No. 23 on the UK Albums Chart.
 The album was shortlisted for the 2022 Mercury Prize.

 In 2022, Buckley starred as a widowed woman who travels on holiday to a countryside village in Alex Garland's folk horror film Men, alongside Rory Kinnear.
 The film was screened at the Cannes Film Festival in the Directors' Fortnight section in May 2022, before being released in the United States on 20 May 2022 by A24.
-In June 2021, Buckley joined Frances McDormand, Rooney Mara, Claire Foy and Ben Whishaw in the filming of Sarah Polley's feature adaptation of Miriam Toews' bestselling novel Women Talking, with MGM’s Orion Pictures and Plan B Entertainment producing the film.
+In June 2021, Buckley joined Frances McDormand, Rooney Mara, Claire Foy and Ben Whishaw in Sarah Polley's feature adaptation of Miriam Toews' bestselling novel Women Talking, with MGM's Orion Pictures and Plan B Entertainment producing the film.
 The film began its limited theatrical release in the United States and Canada on 23 December 2022.
 In July 2022, Buckley joined Colman, Luke Evans, Jonathan Pryce and Johnny Flynn in Scrooge: A Christmas Carol, an animated rendition of the Charles Dickens' classic, which was released on Netflix in December 2022.